h4sci/h4sci.github.io/src/content/blog/self-hosted-shiny-pg/index.md

 First, before we look at the implementation details, let's compare the traditional approach to host all these parts locally with the containerized approach.
 That is where we see why Docker is transformative (=containerization for our purposes).

-<div class="text-4xl">"The cool thing about containers is, they run virtually — pun intended — the same way on a remote server as they run on your local notebook."</div>
+<div class="text-4xl">"The cool thing about containers is, they run virtually — pun intended — the same way on a remote server as they run on our local notebook."</div>

 ### Traditional Approach: Running Locally

-Running your R frontend locally is relatively straightforward if you're a data scientist who works with R interactively.
-You open RStudio, load your Shiny app script, and click "Run App."
-The application launches in your browser, done.
+Running our R frontend locally is relatively straightforward if we're a data scientist who works with R interactively.
+We open RStudio, load our Shiny app script, and click "Run App."
+The application launches in our browser, done.

 But there are challenges around the corner:

-**Problem 1: Isolation.** When you run the application on your laptop, other people can't access it.
+**Problem 1: Isolation.** When we run the application on our laptop, other people can't access it.

-**Problem 2: PostgreSQL installation.** You could install PostgreSQL directly on your operating system.
+**Problem 2: PostgreSQL installation.** We could install PostgreSQL directly on our operating system.
 That is, download the installer, set up a database server, configure users and permissions.
 But PostgreSQL configuration varies across platforms Windows, macOS and Linux may all behave differently.
-What version are you running?
+What version are we running?
 What port is it using?
-How do you ensure your colleague's setup matches yours?
+How do we ensure our colleague's setup matches ours?

-**Problem 3: Dependency management.** Your Shiny app needs specific R packages.
-Did you remember to document which ones?
+**Problem 3: Dependency management.** Our Shiny app needs specific R packages.
+Did we remember to document which ones?
 What versions?
-What if your colleague has a different version of R installed?
+What if our colleague has a different version of R installed?

-**Problem 4: Sharing and collaboration.** To share your application, you'd need to write extensive setup instructions: "First install R version X.X.X, then PostgreSQL 16, then run these SQL scripts, then install these R packages, then configure these environment variables..."
+**Problem 4: Sharing and collaboration.** To share our application, we'd need to write extensive setup instructions: "First install R version X.X.X, then PostgreSQL 16, then run these SQL scripts, then install these R packages, then configure these environment variables..."

 ### Containers to the Rescue

-With Docker, your multi-parts application becomes a self-contained unit.
+With Docker, our multi-parts application becomes a self-contained unit.
 We define our entire application in a configuration file.
 Basically we run two services: a) an *R Shiny frontend* service and b) a *Postgres Backend* service.
 By giving containers names, these containers can be accessed from the other container using that name, e.g., *db_container* instead of localhost.
 Note, that we use an off-the-shelf postgres image and a custom image for the shiny service.
 Our shiny DOCKERFILE recipe to build the shiny image is super minimal and not really lean and optimised, but a quick and working solution that avoids the rabbit hole of in-depth image optimization.
 That's another blog post - stay tuned :).

 In the compose file below, note the mounted *volumes* which are effectively folders on the host system that allow us to persist files beyond the lifetime of our containers.
 For the database container, it is used to persist the answers.
 For shiny it is used to persist the R code and allow for changes without rebuilding the entire image.